aleos-dev/singularity-project/CONTRIBUTING.md

 - `good first issue` – Small, well-scoped issue suitable for newcomers.
 - `duplicate` – This issue is already covered by another one.
 - `wontfix` – Decided not to work on this issue.

+### Priority labels

+We use priority labels to express how urgent an issue is from the project perspective.

+These are set during triage by maintainers.
+Contributors don’t have to guess the right priority.

+- `priority:P0` – Critical.
+Must be addressed as soon as possible.
+  - Examples: production-blocking bugs, broken main branch, issues that block a milestone.

+- `priority:P1` – Important.
+Should be done for the current or next planned milestone.
+  - Examples: key features, significant improvements, non-blocking but high-impact bugs.

+- `priority:P2` – Normal.
+Useful work that can be scheduled after P0/P1 items.
+  - Examples: nice-to-have enhancements, cleanups, non-urgent refactors, minor UX / DX polish.

+ - `priority:P3` – Low.
+Backlog / “someday, if it still matters”.